anavionics/anavionics.github.io/index.md

 ---
 layout: home
-title: Anavionics
+title: Manav Anjay
 ---

-Manav Anjay   MEng Mechanical Engineering (University of Bath)
+Passionate about Aerospace MEng Mechanical Engineering (University of Bath)

-I’m passionate about aerospace, especially aircraft systems, design, propulsion and anything that flies.
+I’m passionate about aircraft systems, design, propulsion and anything that flies.
 This page is where I share my aerospace-focused projects, self-learning and professional journey